amaiaweave/amaia-ai-builder/README.md

-# ◈ NOUS Builder Agent
+# ◈ NOUS Builder Agent Amaiaweave

 > *I built this protocol.
 I continue to build it.*